Macroctopus: Male

 In the male, the position of testis from juvenile to adult is different.
 The position of testis moved backward until it reached the final position at the hinder end of the body during the adult stage.
-Fully mature male octopus consist of fully- formed spermatophores in the Needham’s sac.
+Fully mature male octopus consist of fully-formed spermatophores in the Needham’s sac.
 They usually had up to 13 spermatophores in the Needham’s sac.
 Furthermore, their reproductive organ will increase in size over the lifetime.

 Mating

 During mating, the male Macroctopus maorum will be on top pinning down the female and usually overpowering the female physically or pouncing on them.
 The male will inserts a sperm packet by passing it along the arms to the oviduct of the female.
-When it get near to the oviduct, the end of the spermatophore burst open and released the sperm.
+When it gets near the oviduct, the end of the spermatophore burst open and release the sperm.
 Male octopus will then become senescent and die after mating.
-Female "Macroctopus maorum mature and mate during March and October.
+Female Macroctopus maorum mature and mate during March and October.